 The UK would be back to square one back down the slippery slope to the conservative coalition of the Tories, the EU, and the banks.

-Labour would be known for one thing in the generations to come the party that failed.
+Labour would be known for one thing in the generations to come, the party that failed.
 Failing to grasp the moment of change.
-Failing to realise its chance of a changing a rigged system.
+Failing to realise its chance of changing a rigged system.

 THEY ARE KNOWINGLY OR INADVERTENTLY TRYING TO COMMIT LABOUR TO A POLITICAL EUTHANASIA.

 Labour and the Left have one opportunity to bring about real change in the UK.
 Change that can ripple across the entire European continent.

 Our only choice is to hold fast and create a progressive Lexit strategy for the many not the few!